Whether you have 10 days in Thailand or a month, carving out at least one day in Chiang Mai is a must.

-It’s become one of the best destinations in Thailand for those wanting a more laid back vibe compared to Bangkok.
-While it’s still one of the largest cities in the country, people flock to Chiang Mai to relax and leisurely explore the attractions.
+Chiang Mai has become one of the best destinations in Thailand for those wanting a more laid-back vibe compared to Bangkok.
+While it’s still one of the largest cities in Thailand, people flock here to relax and leisurely explore the attractions.

-Chiang Mai also offers a diverse range of shopping and dining options.
+Visiting Chiang Mai in 24 hours also offers a diverse range of shopping and dining options.
 Travel the backstreets to find small markets and shop for handicrafts and souvenirs.
 Near the hotels, you’ll find modern commercial districts with malls and department stores.

-Not sure how to plan your trip?
-Get started with this complete 1-day Chiang Mai itinerary…
+Not sure where to go in Chiang Mai in one day?
+Get started with this complete 1-day itinerary…

 What to do in Chiang Mai in 24 hours: A complete one-day itinerary